 Library Media Center

 The Library and Makerspace are open from 7:30 a.m. to 4:30 p.m. daily.
 Books may be checked out for three weeks; reference books are to be used in the library but may be checked out overnight for emergency needs.
-For most overdue books, there is a fine of ten cents per school day.
-There is a fine of 25 cents per block for overnight overdues.
-Payment must be made for lost or damaged books or fines by the end of each term.
+There are no fees for overdue materials, but fines are assessed for damaged or lost items.
+Fines must be paid by the end of each term.
 Visit the library website at www.mhs.maryville-schools.org for more details.

 Any student who is required to take medication during the school day should bring the medication with the prescription to the nurse prior to the start of the school day.